When I wished I was Robert

 Then we both riffed about a theory that in our world of distractions, people on TV begin to look alike.

-Now that I think about it, just a couple of days after Robert left us, maybe that’s not why his fan mistook me for him.
+Now that I think about it, just a few days after Robert left us, maybe that’s not why his fan mistook me for him.
 After all, we didn’t look at all alike, he with the much lighter complexion and broader smile.

 Perhaps it’s the feeling of public awkwardness that Robert and I would confess to each other, which we probably projected in subtle but obvious ways.